◆ Other calculators: File sizes — Time ◆

 The classic use case is to determine the required video bitrate to fill a fixed-size medium like a CD-R or DVD+R, given a fixed audio bitrate and movie duration.
 To do this, enter the duration, audio bitrate and target size, and press the “Video from time,size,audio” button.
 You can do the same for audio.
 Total audio bitrate is the number of audio tracks times the given audio bitrate.
 You can use this to either represent multiple tracks (for instance languages), or multiple discrete surround channels.

 Another useful scenario is to determine whether a video file can fit in a fixed-size medium like a DVD-R at acceptable quality.
-Or likewise, if you want to avoid wasting download time on a file that is just too small to possibly offer good quality.
-To do this, do the same as above to calculate the actual video bitrate and write down or memorise this number.
+Or likewise, if you want to avoid wasting download time on a file that just seems too small to possibly offer good quality.
+In these cases, do the same as above to calculate the actual video bitrate and write down or memorise this number.
 Then enter the film's image dimensions and frame rate in the lower part of the calculator.
-Click the appropriate ‘Suggest bitrate’ button (see instructions below).
+Push the appropriate ‘Suggest bitrate’ button (see instructions below).
 If the suggested video bitrate is much higher than the actual one (about double or more), video quality will probably be unacceptably bad.
 Just to give an example: with H.264 there is no way to fit a normal two-hour film on a single CD-R at anything higher than DVD resolution without making it look or sound awful, so please do not try it.

 Overhead is what is left of the file after removing actual video and audio data.
 This is heavily dependent on the container format, codecs and parameters, and includes any extra streams like subtitles.
 This calculator assumes overhead is proportional to the length of the video, which is a simplification.
 In reality there will also be a one-time overhead for the file itself and metadata.
 In case of doubt and if the file must fit within a certain size, it's better to use a conservatively high overhead estimate.